From My Bookshelf: Sense, Gospel, Epic, Tequila

 The Avian Gospels Adam Novy

-This little gem is also a novel I read in college.
+This little gem (approximately 6″H x 3″W) is also a novel I read in college.
 The end-of-the-world hellscape that Adam Novy created is phenomenal (I love this book).
 Art, humanity, books, society – nothing is off limits or avoided; the book is designed in the same way as a bible, for example.
 Additionally, for the class I read this novel in, Adam Novy himself came in to talk to us about the book, and about life, of course.
-It was phenomenal.
+That was quite phenomenal, too.

 Dune Frank Herbert